We Can’t Escape the Need for Space

 wood, paper, 1.07 x 2.5 x 3.9 m

-The reception area of an old coffee roasting factory is transformed into an inviting extension by the construction of a wooden structure covered in white paper.
-This autonomous sculpture not only serves as a vehicle for a small painting, but also creates a stronger connection between the artwork and the surrounding space.
-Despite its stability, the installation exudes a sense of fluid movement.
-Like the painting, it has its own natural order.
+The reception area of an old coffee roasting factory is transformed by the construction of a wooden structure covered in white paper.
+This autonomous sculpture not only serves as a vehicle for a small painting, but also creates a stronger connection between the artwork and its surroundings.
+Despite its stability, the installation suggests fluid movement, as if it has its own natural order, much like the painting it supports.

-The dimensions of the construction are carefully designed to create two passageways of similar width on either side.
-One of these passageways, located near the entrance door, provides a private and intimate space, like a sanctuary.
+The dimensions of the constructionare are carefully designed to create two passageways of equal width on either side.
+One of these, located near the entrance door, provides a reserved space resembling a sanctuary.
 This is where the performer lies down and the action begins.

-The performance unfolds within the space, involving the audience who are present, waiting, observing and finding their own positions.
-Their presence influences the movements, sometimes challenging their own sense of place.
+The performance unfolds within this space, involving the audience as they wait, observe, and find their own positions.
+Their presence subtly influences the performer’s movements and occasionally challenges their sense of place within the installation.

-The performance took place three times that evening, each lasting 20 minutes.
-Through repetition, shifts and distortions occur, allowing new patterns to emerge and develop.
-The pause between performances serves as a time to assimilate what has been revealed.
+Three events were held that evening, with each one lasting twenty minutes.
+Through repetition, shifts and distortions emerge, allowing new patterns to develop.
+The intervals between performances give the audience time to absorb what they have seen.

 Installation realised and photographed in collaboration with Mark Van Tichel